Expanded Drawing & Print Media (BFA in Fine Arts)

 An intense and immersive studio experience is coupled with inspiration from world-class art museums in the city and exposure to a wide range of visiting artists and critics.

-Students who complete the Fine Arts Major with an emphasis in Expanded Drawing + Print Media will
+Students who complete the Fine Arts Major with an emphasis in Expanded Drawing and Print Media will

 Each academic year, the Fine Arts program at University of the Arts hosts innovative, dynamic artists whose work inspires and educates the entire UArts community.
 Spring 2019’s roster features Catherine Bebout, Mark Campbell, Mary Mattingly and Carrie Moyer.